uptonking/note4yaoo/lib-db-pouchdb-community-couchdb.md

   - This site storage _can_ be cleared by the browser (it's "temporary" per the spec), but in practice it isn't very frequently cleared unless the machine is running low on space.
 E.g. Chrome only does it if a site exceeds 20% of total per-origin browser storage
   - In any case, when the browser does clear this storage, it clears everything at once for that origin, so the user essentially has the experience of visiting the site for the first time.
   - This is why it's a good practice to periodically sync your PouchDB data to CouchDB because it can be lost in rare cases.
 - Client side pouch happily syncs directly with server side couch
 - Right, but how do you scale that out on the server-side while protecting data on a per-user basis?
 Sorry if I'm missing something obvious.
   - Usually you create a separate database for every user.
 This sounds _nuts_ from a traditional database mindset, but works great in Couch.
 You can then create another database that replicates from all the user databases in order to perform your aggregate queries on the back end.
 - Seconded.
 This is the standard CouchDB approach: one database per user.
   - Sounds weird coming from my Postgres and MySQL background, but works great in practice, depending on your use case and if you clear out old revisions and unused docs, which for our use case can number into the thousands fairly rapidly.
-- You can then create another database that replicates from all the user databases in order to perform your aggregate queries on the back end.
-That sounds horribly space inefficient.
+- You can then create another database that replicates from all the user databases in order to perform your aggregate queries on the back end. **That sounds horribly space inefficient**.
   - Yep.
 Everything in software is a trade-off.
 This trades space efficiency for multi master replication with first class offline app experiences.
 For many cases, that's a fine trade.
 Disks are cheap.
 If that isn't a fine trade for a particularly large dataset, use a different technology that's better at space efficiency and worse at other stuff.

+- Any guidance on moving from Cloudant to CouchDB?
+Are you hosting it yourself?
+If so, has the amount of maintenance been more than you expected, or was it mostly setup time and then forget about it?
+  - Yup, hosting it ourselves.
+Its a peach.
+There are few things that it doesnt come with out of the box - clustering, Full text search, geoindexing, chained map reduce, auto compaction, index auto-updation.
+Once thats done, if anything it was more forget about it than Cloudant, which bills on requests / thoroughput.
+This can catch you out because continuous replications between databases on the same cloudant account are also counted as requests and billed as such.

 - I let the user decide to logout and destroy or just logout if it's a trusted device but obviously the local db could be accessed.
 Most users don't logout and I set a long cookie expiration.
 You could also encrypt data.